pololu/rpicsim/docs/KnownIssues.md

 _MPLAB X versions affected: all tested versions_

-The simulated ADC for midrange PIC microcontrollers has various flaws in different versions of MPLAB X that make it give incorrect readings.
-These flaws might affect other PIC architectures as well.
+The simulated ADC for midrange PIC microcontrollers has various issues in different versions of MPLAB X that make it give incorrect readings.
+These issues might affect other PIC architectures as well.

 * **Bad modulus:** In MPLAB X 1.90 and later, simply setting a pin to high with `pin.set(true)` will result in an ADC reading of 0.
   The workaround is to use `pin.set(4.9)`.
   The ADC acts like it is using a modulus operator incorrectly as a way of limiting the ADC result to be between 0 and 255.
 * **No intermediate values:** In MPLAB X 1.85, setting a pin to any voltage other than 0 V will result in an ADC reading of 255.

-These flaws are tested in `spec/integration/adc_midrange_spec.rb`.
-The bad modulus flaw was {http://www.microchip.com/forums/m760886.aspx reported to Microchip} in November 2013.
+These issues are tested in `spec/integration/adc_midrange_spec.rb`.
+The bad modulus issue was {http://www.microchip.com/forums/m760886.aspx reported to Microchip} in November 2013.